michaelmartinsb/lionelbamford.com/README.md

-# Lionel Bamford - Fashion E-commerce Website
+# Lionel Bamford - Luxury Fashion E-commerce Website

-A modern, responsive e-commerce website for the Lionel Bamford fashion brand, built with vanilla HTML, CSS, and JavaScript.
+A modern, minimal luxury e-commerce website for the Lionel Bamford fashion brand, built with vanilla HTML, CSS, and JavaScript.
+Inspired by high-end fashion brands like Miu Miu.

-## Project Status: Design Mode
+## Project Status: Luxury Design Mode

-This project is currently in **design_mode**, focusing exclusively on the front-end implementation.
-The goal is to create a polished, responsive, and user-friendly interface before integrating with backend services.
+This project is currently in **luxury_design_mode**, implementing a refined, minimalist aesthetic inspired by high-end fashion websites.
+The focus is on creating an elegant, sophisticated user interface with clean typography and subtle interactions.

 ## Project Structure